 Introduction

 The category of tense is a verbal category.
 The existence of this category is universally recognized.
-Like all other grammatical categories it also has its own opposemes.
+Like all other grammatical categories, it also has its own opposemes.
 “A Course in English Grammar” by Khaimovich & Rogovskaya writes: “In English the category of tense is a system of three-member opposemes such as: do (does) - did - will do” (Khaimovich & Rogovskaya, 1967, p.
 142).
 No scholar, linguist or grammarian has ever suggested characterizing the distinction between does, did or will do as other than a tense distinction.
 Ilyish defines the category of tense as a verbal category which reflects the objective category of time and expresses on this background the relations between the time of the action and the time of utterance (Ilyish, 1971, p.
 86).
-He divides the objective time into three main parts: past, present, future.
+He divides the objective time into three main parts: past, present, and future.

 Both in English and Azerbaijani there are three tenses: past, present, future.
-In Azerbaijani the category of tense is also a system of three-member opposemes such as: gəlir-gəldi-gələcək or gəlir-gəlmişdi-gələr.
+In Azerbaijani the category of tense is also a system of three-member opposemes such as gəlir-gəldi-gələcək or gəlir-gəlmişdi-gələr.
 But there is a great difference due to the number of the tense forms.
 In English three tenses are expressed by sixteen tense forms, while in Azerbaijani three tenses are realized in five forms.
-Traditionally, in English the sixteen tense forms are grouped into four groups-Indefinite, Continuous, Perfect, Perfect Continuous, whereas in Azerbaijani there is not any tense group apart from the past and future tense forms having two forms which can hardly be included into tense group.
+Traditionally, in English, the sixteen tense forms are grouped into four groups-Indefinite, Continuous, Perfect, and Perfect Continuous, whereas in Azerbaijani there is not any tense group apart from the past and future tense forms having two forms which can hardly be included in the tense group.
 The category of tense and aspect in English and Azerbaijani is classified by the Azerbaijani linguist Huseynov Arif like that: “İngilisdilindəqrammatikzamanformaları 4+4+4 şəklində, Azərbaycandilindəisə 2+1+2 şəklindəöztəzahürünü tapır.”
 It means that in English the number of the grammatical tense forms is in the form of 4+4+4, while in Azerbaijani 2+1+2 (Huseynov, 2015, p.
 143).
 So, the tense systems of the English and Azerbaijani languages are identical in the number of tenses but different due to the number of tense forms.

 As to the future tense, it exists in both languages.
-Traditionally, in English future action is expressed by eight tense forms-the Future indefinite, the Future Indefinite in the Past, The Future Continuous, and the Future Continuous in the Past, the Future Perfect, and the Future Perfect in the Past, the Future Perfect Continuous and the Future Perfect Continuous in the Past.
-In Azerbaijani there are only two future tense forms: “Qətigələcəkzaman” (denoting decisive action in the future), “Qeyri-qətigələcəkzaman” (denoting indecisive action in the future).
+Traditionally, in English future action is expressed by eight tense forms Future indefinite, the Future Indefinite in the Past, The Future Continuous, and the Future Continuous in the Past, the Future Perfect, and Future Perfect in the Past, the Future Perfect Continuous and the Future Perfect Continuous in the Past.
+In Azerbaijani, there are only two future tense forms: “Qətigələcəkzaman” (denoting decisive action in the future), “Qeyri-qətigələcəkzaman” (denoting indecisive action in the future).
 They are formed synthetically, by adding grammatical inflections (-acaq, -əcək, -ar, -ər) to the root of the verb (Huseynzadə, 1973, p.
 196).
 Though the future tense is smaller in number, the Azerbaijani language has a large number of opportunities for expressing the corresponding forms of future action in English to be provided further in the article.
 So the theoretical and practical implications of this study find themselves in the number and usage of future tense forms.

 Theoretical Background (Review of Previous Viewpoints about the Existence of the Future Tense in English)

 Does the Future Tense Exist in English?
-Irtenyeva’s Viewpoint about the Number of the Tenses in English
+Irtenyeva’s Viewpoint about the Number of Tenses in English